GildedPleb/hab-guide/src/pages/how.md

 As you can see, the node can remain fully operational under a myriad of degraded conditions.
-In fact, we can think of the above node as a 1-of-2 schema, not dissimilar from a 1-of-2 multi-sig wallet.
+In fact, we can think of the above node as a 1-of-2 schema, not dissimilar to a 1-of-2 multi-sig wallet.
 And this functionality dramatically improves with more hosts added.
 However, we should note that this example is primarily a static routing example, a lot more interesting options are possible in a HAB Node, including self-healing.